oorabona/docker-containers/sslh/README.md

 ## What changes ?

-- It is now bound to [Bitnami Minideb](https://github.com/bitnami/minideb) base image.
+- It is now bound to [Alpine](https://hub.docker.com/_/alpine) base image.
 - It is built from sources from [Github](https://github.com/yrutschle/sslh).
 - By default, container **COMMAND** is set to `-V` (show version)
-- There is a `docker-entrypoint.sh` to help handle with command line arguments
+- There is a `docker-entrypoint.sh` to help handle command line arguments

 ##  How to run it ?

 The **DEFAULT_CMD** variable (see [docker-entrypoint](docker-entrypoint.sh#L2)) is already set to what should be the basic command line for `sslh`.